 A paediatrician visits the school regularly to see those pupils she is currently supporting.
 Permission is always asked before a medical examination and parents are invited to attend.
-We have access to a school nurse service run by the Cambridgeshire Primary Care Trust (PCT).
+We have access to a school nurse service run by the Cambridgeshire Primary Care Trust.

-It is paramount to maintain the safety and welfare of our pupils and this is the duty of all staff.
-A member of staff trained in first aid swiftly deals with any accidents which may occur during school hours.
-The accident is recorded in the Accident Book and parents informed by the class teacher.
+A number of staff are trained in first aid and swiftly deal with any accidents which may occur during school hours.
+Any accident is recorded in the Accident Book and parents/carers informed by the class teacher.
 In the event of any serious accident or concern parents / carers will be informed immediately.

 If a child requires medication it is best administered at home, but if it is essential to give the medicine during the school day a designated member of staff is able to give it provided a written consent form has been signed by the parent / carer.
-The drugs must be clearly labelled with the child's name, the name of the medicine and the dosage.
+The medicines (including creams) must be clearly labelled with the child's name, the name of the medicine and the dosage.

 A school nurse supports these procedures and trains school staff.
-Pupils with epilepsy or asthma will need an individual protocol and again this process is supported by the school nurse service.
+Pupils with epilepsy or asthma will need an individual protocol available from the prescribing doctor or dietician.